Mathilde94/crosswords-ai/README.md

 ### Crosswords generation
 A few modules in the crosswords domain:
+- `models` that contain the crossword board, clues, context and concept models
+- `service` that contains the main logic to generate a crossword:
   - `concepts` to extract concepts/words from any text content
-- `clues` to model clues from words, generate clues from concept in a context, and generate explanations (to filter out weird clues generated still)
+  - `clues` to generate clues and their explanations from a concept word in a context
-- `board` to generate a crossword board from a list of words, using a big grid, iterating over the words, trying to intersect and place them, then trimming them.
-I select the best crosswords from the number of words eventually placed and the best density.
+  - `tasks` for the background tasks that creates the crosswords
+- `llm` that contains the logic to integrate with a background LLM and all the prompts directory

 ### API server and frontend
-- FastAPI <TODO>
+- FastAPI under `controllers` that contain the main APIs routers
 - Webpack <TODO>

 ## How to run